Were Cheap and Available: Prisoners as Research

 public sector institutions.
 In Holmesburg Prison, for instance, a

-county facility in Philadelphia,
+county facility in Philadelphia, an array of

 everything from simple detergents and diet drinks to dioxin and